 Why does this matter?

-Fred Fullerton is Senior Sustainability Specialist at Curation where this article was originally published
+Katie Chan is Sustainability Curator at Curation where this article was originally published